 Large Surfaces (Skin)

 The time has come for the largest surface of our model, which corresponds to the skin.

 Remember that usually, these surfaces are not just about mixing colors and applying them to the entire surface.

-You must play with the imperfections of the models, the shades of what you are painting, analyze very well the example images you have of your model so that you do not make mistakes, and subtract realism from your creation.
+You must play with the imperfections of the models, and the shades of what you are painting, analyze very well the example images you have of your model so that you do not make mistakes and subtract realism from your creation.